tableauio/tableauio.github.io/content/en/docs/excel/metasheet.md

 ---
 title: "Metasheet"
-description: "Metasheet @TABLEAU."
+description: "The metasheet is a worksheet named \"@TABLEAU\" to specify tableau parser options."
-lead: "The tableau metasheet is a worksheet named \"@TABLEAU\" to specify tableau parser options."
+lead: "The metasheet is a worksheet named \"@TABLEAU\" to specify tableau parser options."
 date: 2022-02-26T13:59:39+01:00
 lastmod: 2022-02-26T13:59:39+01:00
 draft: false